sag1v/debuggr.io/content/blog/js-prototype-in-depth/index.md

 const player1 = createPlayer('sag1v', 700);
 ```

-This pattern is usually referred to as "Factory Functions", as in sort of a conveyor belt in a factory that outputs objects.
-We pass in the relevant arguments and get back the `Object` we need.
+This pattern is usually referred to as "Factory Functions", as in sort of a conveyor belt in a factory that outputs objects, we pass in the relevant arguments and get back the `Object` we need.

 what happens if we run this function twice?